umang-eng/tech-startup-showcase/README.md

 A high-end, immersive 3D scene that demonstrates advanced web animation capabilities.
 This is not a traditional website but an interactive experience where the user's cursor becomes a light source, illuminating a field of floating, metallic crystals in a dark, elegant space.

 File: Interactive3DCrystalField.html

+5. Luxury Booking Website

+A high-end, standalone booking website for a luxury travel brand.
+It features a sophisticated dark theme with gold accents, a parallax hero image, and interactive 3D "glassmorphism" buttons that react to the user's cursor position for a premium, engaging user experience.

+File: ZenithEscapes.html

 🛠️ How to Use
 Download: Clone or download the repository to your local machine.